 When you activate Office 365 Outlook in CloudGuard SaaS Threat Protection, you can select one of two options: Manual Mode or Automatic Mode.
 This page describes the configuration of Office 365 by CloudGuard SaaS after Office 365 activation with Automatic Mode.

-For more information about manual configuration using Manual Mode, refer to the Check Point CloudGuard SaaS Manual Configuration with Office 365 Administration Guide.
+For more information about manual configuration with Manual Mode, refer to the Check Point CloudGuard SaaS Manual Configuration with Office 365 Administration Guide.

-Important Note about Quarantine Mailbox: The quarantine mailbox is a dedicated mailbox for suspicious/malicious emails.
-It is necessary when you operate in Detect, Detect and Remediate, and Prevent (Inline) modes.
-You need to manually create it in Office 365, even when onboarding with Automatic Mode.
-The quarantine mailbox requires an Office 365 license with mailbox.
+Important Note about Quarantine Mailbox: The Quarantine Mailbox is a dedicated mailbox for suspicious/malicious emails.
+It is optional when you operate in Detect, Detect and Remediate, and Prevent (Inline) modes.
+By default, quarantined items are stored in the cloud.
+You need to manually create it in Office 365, even when onboarding with Automatic Mode., if you select to store local copy of quarantined items.
+The quarantine mailbox requires an Office 365 license with a mailbox.

 Best Practice: We highly recommend that you restrict access to the Quarantine mailbox.

 Creation of a Global Administrator account in Office 365

 After you select Automatic Mode, you are redirected to Office 365 to grant CloudGuard SaaS access permissions to Microsoft APIs.
 After you accept, a new global administrator account is created in your Exchange Admin Center.
 The global administrator has an email address in this format:

 checkpoint-service-user@[TENANT-NAME].onmicrosoft.com.
 It is sometimes referred to as the Check Point Service User.
 This user does not require a license.

 For more information about the Global Administrator role, click here.

 The Check Point Service User is used to run PowerShell commands that configure Office 365 to work with CloudGuard SaaS.